Lord-Morpheus/GSOC-2025/README.md

 ##### 2. CupsServerAutoTest

 **Purpose:**
 The CupsServerAutoTest class focuses on validating the interaction between KDE Print Manager and the CUPS server daemon.
 This test suite is crucial for ensuring that the application can reliably communicate with CUPS to retrieve server settings, apply configuration changes, and maintain stable connections.
-Given that CUPS 3.x introduces significant API changes, these tests are essential for catching compatibility issues early and ensuring that server-level operations work correctly across different CUPS versions.
-The test suite verifies both read and write operations to the CUPS server, ensuring bidirectional communication integrity.

 **Coverage:**
 - Server settings retrieval